 1. Speaker for playing back accompaniment tracks

-- Sufficient loudness that your piano doesn’t drown it out.
+- -sufficient loudness that your piano doesn’t drown it out.

-- Good bass response.
+- -good bass response.
 You must be able to hear the bass player!

 Smallest and least expensive is the Ultimate Ears Boom 2 ($80 in the “Phantom” color).
 One of my students uses it, and it sounds good.
-Larger models from Ultimate Ears are probably good too.
+Larger models from Ultimate Ears are probably fine too.

 For a larger portable, consider the JBL Xtreme 2 waterproof Bluetooth speaker ($250 ), rated the best-sounding portable at The Wirecutter.

 If you don’t need your speaker to be portable or waterproof, consider the Monoprice Soundstage3 ($220), The Wirecutter’s runner-up for best home Bluetooth speaker.